Emotional Side of Menopause Weight Gain and How to Cope

 Real Stories of Resilience

-Many of us are turning their our menopause experience into powerful transformations:
+Many of us are turning our menopause experience into powerful transformations:

 Creating an art exhibit reflecting her emotional menopause journey.